sea123321/IDF/README.md

 # Exploring Implicit Domain-invariant Features for Domain Adaptive Object Detection (IEEE TCSVT)
-A Pytorch Implementation of Implicit Domain-invariant Faster R-CNN (IDF) for Domain Adaptive Object Detection.
+(IEEE Transactions on Circuits and Systems for Video Technology) A Pytorch Implementation of Implicit Domain-invariant Faster R-CNN (IDF) for Domain Adaptive Object Detection.

 ## Introduction